Interview: Q+A with UK Music's Tom Kiehl

 Coupled with that there’s been studios being closed, retail has been closed (though some are coming online now).
 So yeah, it’s had just as huge an impact on content creation as it has on other areas too.
 The Music Industry is a hard hit industry – possibly one of the first industries to get hit and may well be one of the last to fully recover.

 And just to put the recent stimulus package into perspective: what kind of revenue does the UK music industry provide for the British economy?

 Well, annually we contribute in GVA (Gross Value Added) terms upwards of £5.2 billion to the economy.
-The creative industry as whole is roughly £100 billion and exports for the music industry is £2.7 billion.
+The creative industry as a whole is roughly £100 billion and exports for the music industry is £2.7 billion.
 So taking into account the £900 million we’re going to lose from the live sector already you’re looking at a very sizeable chunk of the overall pie diminishing.

 And tell us about the ‘Let The Music Play’ campaign.
 How did it come about?

 That’s a campaign that’s been gathered together by the live music industry: organisations such as UK Music, our live music group, The Concert Promotors Association – basically we’re all working together in order to highlight the devastating impact that the pandemic has had on the live sector.

 There are three central asks in there: Firstly is to provide a funding and support package – which they’ve done to some extent.
 Secondly, the need for VAT relief on tickets – that’s very important.
 And thirdly, the need for some kind of conditional date where we can hope to get back to work.
 This is an industry that relies heavily on planning so having a workable date is key.

 To some extent it worked.
 You’ve now got this stimulus package of £1.57 billion as a “Pot for cultural institutions and The Arts” – is this going to be enough?